 Attorneys at McCandlish enjoy potential for advancement, significant client contact, cross-marketing, a collegial, stimulating and increasingly diverse practice environment, and a friendly workplace.

 The firm is always on the lookout for more excellent attorneys, from senior principals to associates.
 If this type of opportunity and office culture appeal to you, we encourage you to explore the opportunities on this page.

-In addition to these specific career opportunities, the firm is looking for growth opportunities, and therefore we also seek qualified attorneys, or even groups, at various levels of experience and in numerous fields of practice, who have a reasonable or excellent amount of portable business, whether in an existing area that we practice or in a new area that could be beneficial to our clients, present and future.
+In addition, the firm is looking for growth opportunities, and therefore we also seek qualified attorneys, or even groups, at various levels of experience and in numerous fields of practice, who have a reasonable or excellent amount of portable business, whether in an existing area that we practice or in a new area that could be beneficial to our clients, present and future.

 Experience either in any of our existing practice areas or in any other practice area that might complement or enhance our existing practices would be of interest.